 Where to buy tickets to Edinburgh Castle

-Alternatively you can buy a 3 day or 7 day explorer pass which will give you access to all Historic Scotland sites over a 5 day or 15 day period.
+Alternatively you can buy a 5 day or 14 day explorer pass which will give you access to all Historic Scotland sites over a 5 day or 14 day period (click on link above to get full details).
 This is definitely worthwhile if you’re planning on visiting several Historic Scotland sites during your visit.

 You might also want to purchase a special skip-the-line ticket that includes a guided tour by clicking here.